ozkary/ozkary.github.io/_posts/2023/2023-04-22-data-engineering-process-fundamentals-design-planning-exercise.md

 $ cd ./terraform
 $ terraform init
 ```
--  Check changes to new infrastructure plan
+-  Check changes to new infrastructure plan before applying them

+It is important to always review the plan to make sure no unwanted changes are showing up.

-> 👉 Get the project id from your GCP cloud console
+> 👉 Get the project id from your GCP cloud console and replace it on the next command

 ```bash
 $ terraform plan -var="project=<your-gcp-project-id>"
 ```

 - Apply the changes

+This provisions the resources on the cloud project.

 ```bash
 $ terraform apply -var="project=<your-gcp-project-id>"